The Best Foreign Currency Accounts in Australia in 2026

 Account Eligibility Fees Debit card Best features

-Revolut Personal and business customers 0 AUD - 24.99 USD/month fees; some fair usage and out of hours currency conversion fees may apply Available Hold and exchange 25+ currencies, choose from 3 different account tigers based on your preference
+Revolut Personal and business customers 0 AUD - 28.99 AUD/month fees; some fair usage and out of hours currency conversion fees may apply Available Hold and exchange 25+ currencies, choose from 4 different account tiers based on your preference

 OFX Global Currency Account Business customers No fee to open or maintain the account; currency exchange may include a markup Not available Hold and exchange 7 currencies, access currency risks management products and services